Instructor: Dr. Jason C. Hurlbert

 This website will take priority over anything on Blackboard.
 All Powerpoint files, MP3 audio recordings of lectures, MP4 movies showing biochemical reaction mechanisms will always be found on the Departmental webserver.
 The Blackboard course shell will only be periodically updated, so your first reference for the course should always be:

 Failure to notice an assignment deadline on the chem.winthrop.edu website is not an excuse for missing the assignment.

 Biochemistry is the branch of science focused on studying the structure, function and interactions of the molecules found in living systems.
-Its very name tells you that it is a hybrid discipline incorporating biology, organic chemistry, physical chemistry and even physics into the study of the chemical reactions and interactions that allow life to exist.
+Its very name tells you that it is a hybrid discipline incorporating biology, organic chemistry, physcial chemistry and even physics into the study of the chemical reactions and interactions that allow life to exist.
 The goal of this course is to familiarize you with the vocabulary and concepts necessary to understand how living cells function at the molecular level.
-We will spend one third of the semester learning the basics of biological molecules: amino acids, proteins, sugars, polysaccharides and nucleic acids.
-In the second third of the semester, we will learn about the techniques necessary to study biological molecules and the rules governing enzymatic function.
-Finally, in the last part of the semester, we will look at the key reactions and processes that allow cells to convert the static information contained within the genome into functional proteins that allow the cell to adapt to its environment.
+We will spend one half of the semester learning the basics of biological molecules: amino acids, proteins, sugars, polysaccharide, lipids and membranes.
+In the second half of the semester, we will put these basic building blocks into motion and study membrane transport, signal transduction, glycolysis and the citric acid cycle.

 This class is meant to push you to your limits and will help you tie together concepts and information you have learned in general chemistry, organic chemistry and various biology courses you have taken during your college career.
 Every bit of effort you put into this class will be rewarded with a better understanding of the role of chemistry in biological systems and will be reflected in the grade you earn for the course.
 Go ahead and plan to work on the material for this class at least 10-15 hours a week.